NBISweden/workshop-reproducible-research/docs/git.md

 git add Dockerfile Snakefile
 ```

 * Run `git status` again!
-See that we have added Dockerfile and Snakefile to our upcoming commit (listed under *Changes to be committed*).
+See that we have added Dockerfile and Snakefile to our upcoming commit (listed under "*Changes to be committed*").
 This is called the staging area, and the files there are staged to be committed.
 * We might as well commit all files in one go!
-So use `git add` on the remaining files as well:
+Use `git add` on the remaining files as well:

 ```bash
 git add config.yml environment.yml code/